-Clopidogrel has been demonstrated to reduce CVD events in diabetic individuals (183).
-Adjunctive therapy in veryhigh-risk patients or as alternative therapy in aspirin-intolerant patients should be considered.
+Clopidogrel has been demonstrated to reduce CVD events in diabetic individuals (217).
+Adjunctive therapy in the first year after acute coronary syndrome in very-high-risk patients, or as alternative therapy in aspirin-intolerant patients, should be considered.

 4. Smoking cessation